Premier League transfers: Spending breakdown after Deadline Day

 - Everton sign El Ghazi on loan until end of season

-In terms of outgoings, Manchester City offloaded a league-high five players, with Brighton sanctioning four departures and Arsenal allowing three players to leave the club.
+In terms of outgoings, Manchester City offloaded a league-high five players, while Arsenal and Brighton both sanctioning four departures - with the Gunners allowing former club captain Pierre-Emerick Aubameyang to join Barcelona on a free transfer.

-A league-high 14 players left Aston Villa on loan, while Arsenal (12), Norwich, Wolves (both eight) and Manchester United (seven) were also busy trimming their ranks with short-term departures.
+A league-high 14 players left Aston Villa on loan, while Arsenal (12), Norwich, Wolves (both nine) and Manchester United (eight) were also busy trimming their ranks with short-term departures.